DirectoryTree/Authorization/README.md

 ];
 ```

-Once you've done that, you can start using them.
+Once you've added them, you can start using them.

-> **Note**: When a user does not meet the requirements using the middleware,
-> a 403 HTTP exception is thrown.
+> **Note**: When a user does not meet the requirements using the middleware, a 403 HTTP exception is thrown.

 To guard a route to only allow specific permissions: